csstools/postcss-partial-import/README.md

 The file extension sometimes prepended to partials being imported.

-#### `cacheDir`
+#### `cachedir`

 Type: `String`
 Default: `null`

 The directory to store cached includes in.
 Can reduce compilation time when there are a lot of `@include`s.
 Setting this property enables the cache.

 [ci]: https://travis-ci.org/jonathantneal/postcss-partial-import
 [ci-img]: https://travis-ci.org/jonathantneal/postcss-partial-import.svg